Validating data against profiles

 The above code initializes a package resolver, which is configured to retrieve the basic core FHIR STU3 packages.
 It also creates a terminology service, which is configured to use the same resource resolver to retrieve the code systems and value sets that are referenced by the profiles.
 Finally, it creates a validator, and runs a validation against a new instance of the Organization resource, using the standard Organization profile.

-In practice, you would configure additional resolvers (using a MultiResolver), which could combine the core packages with profiles found on a shared drive storage, a database etcetera.
+In practice, you would configure additional resolvers (using a MultiResolver), which could combine the core packages with profiles found on shared-drive storage, in a database, and so on.

 Validation results

 The validator returns a FHIR OperationOutcome resource.
 It has an additional Success property that can be checked to see if there are any important issues.
-The Fatals, Errors and Warnings contain the number pf issues that were found during validation for each category.
+The Fatals, Errors and Warnings properties contain the number of issues that were found during validation for each category.
+Because the result is an OperationOutcome, its Issue entries carry a coding you can test against, which makes it easy to check for a specific kind of error:

 var result = validator.Validate(p);